cisco/cisco-network-puppet-module/docs/README-package-provider.md

 * **Cisco RPM**
   * These RPMS target
-      the Cisco NX-OS host environment. or IOS-XR.
+      the Cisco NX-OS host environment or IOS-XR.

 ## <a name="Syntax">Syntax</a>